kontena/kontena/docs/getting-started/installing/docker-compose.md

 > The recommended minimum initial-size is 3.
 This means the minimum number of nodes in a grid is 3.

-Now you can start provision nodes to your host machines.
+Now you can start provisioning nodes to your host machines.

-**Step 1:** copy following `docker-compose.yml` file to each host:
+**Step 1:** copy the following `docker-compose.yml` file to each host:

 ```
 agent: